A Toast To The Coast: Wine Tasting In Carmel

 Decanter Magazine named it one of the 10 best wine tastings on the California Coast.
 It’s also a great place to meet a new friend or two with plenty of fellow wine lovers enjoying tastings while on holiday.

-This family-owned winery has a sophisticated portfolio of wines including an Estate Reserve Pinot Noir, Estate Chardonnay, Cabernet Sauvignon and a Santa Cruz Mountains Syrah.
+This family-owned winery in Carmel has a sophisticated portfolio of wines including an Estate Reserve Pinot Noir, Estate Chardonnay, Cabernet Sauvignon and a Santa Cruz Mountains Syrah.

 Dare you not to leave without a bottle or two after tasting the big bold reds at Scheid.

 The friendly and bustling Carmel tasting room where you can sit on chairs and at tables made of actual wine barrels offers two different tastings daily that feature a wide assortment of varietals that are not as common in these neck of the wine woods — Albarino, Riesling, Rousanne, Tannat, Sangiovese, Zinfandel, GSM, and Dolcetto.

 Don’t be fooled by their simple, no-fuss tasting room and casual approach, their wines are as complex as they come.